JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 ## Summary

 It is done!
-Now, you may compile, run and test your plugin.
+Now, you may compile, run, and test your plugin.

-The plugin can be loaded into the AudioPluginHost from JUCE or to a digital audio workstation that handles the format you specified in the beginning.
+The plugin can be loaded into the AudioPluginHost from JUCE or to a digital audio workstation that handles the format you specified at the beginning.
 I am using [Reaper](https://www.reaper.fm) for this purpose.

 ![]({{ page.images | absolute_url | append: "/AudioPluginHostSetup.webp" }}){: width="100%" alt="A sample setup of the lowpass/highpass filter plugin in the AudioPluginHost."}
 _Figure {% increment figureId20220517 %}.
 A sample setup of the lowpass/highpass filter plugin in the AudioPluginHost._